jpbruinsslot/dot.py/README.rst

 Beta
 ====
 Take note that this project is still in its infancy and is, at the moment, mainly as a personal project.
-If you want to know when the project receives updates than give it a star or watch.
+If you want to know when the project receives updates then give it a star or watch.

 Manual
 ======